-Although emotional trauma can also occur in families and relationships without substance abuse or addiction, untreated emotional trauma can easily cause both.
-In the same way, such unresolved pain can cause a recovering addict to slip into relapse.
-Therefore, it is vital to sobriety, sanity and personal serenity to take an emotional inventory of painful events that have occurred throughout one’s life and become proactive in acquiring appropriate care and recovery.
+Although emotional trauma can also occur in families and relationships without substance use or addiction, untreated emotional trauma can easily cause both.
+In the same way, such unresolved pain can cause a recovering person to slip into relapse.
+Therefore, it is vital to sobriety, sanity, and personal serenity to take an emotional inventory of painful events that have occurred throughout one’s life and become proactive in acquiring appropriate care and recovery.

 Regardless of where the trauma originated, it is best to act swiftly and triage the situation with a level of crisis intervention appropriate for the circumstance.
 In adulthood, it is necessary to become empowered and take the necessary steps to treat these unhealed emotional breaks and lacerations.